The Serpent's Fall

 * * *

-The memory faded and Jolene’s photo came into focus once more.
+Jolene’s photo came into focus once more.

-“Swing, strike, score, sweetheart!” he said with a smile.
+“Swing, strike, score, sweetheart!” he whispered.

 “Yeah, that’s fine.
 I’ll shave tomorrow,” he said to the man in the mirror.